babiaraujo/spa-react/README.md

 http://localhost:3000

-You will see a list of AWS organization members on GitHub.
+You will see a list of AWS organization members on GitHub

 ### Project Structure
 public: Contains the main HTML file (index.html) and other static files such as favicon and manifest.